sandro-hernandez/ci-cd-energy-test/README.md

 # ci-cd-energy-test

-# We are gonna make a simple workflow test
+# We are gonna perform a simple workflow test